socejo/Getting-and-cleaning-dada/codebook.md

   - fBodyBodyGyroMag
   - fBodyBodyGyroJerkMag

-The following variables have also an XYZ component:
+-  The following columns have also an XYZ component:
   - tBodyAcc
   - tGravityAcc
   - tBodyAccJerk